tmo1/sms-ie/tools/Tools.md

 # Tools

 This directory contains several command line tools intended to be used in conjunction with SMS Import / Export.
-They are written in Python 3, and have no external dependencies beyond Python itself.
+They are written in Python 3, and have no external dependencies beyond Python itself, unless otherwise specified.
 They have been developed and tested on Linux, although they will likely run in any Python environment with little or no modification.
 They have not been extensively tested, and should be considered experimental.

 ### `redact-messages.py`